 - “Is the end result the same as for a CVL”?

 Ultimately, once the liquidation is in progress the implications will generally be the same as for a CVL; the appointed liquidator will investigate directors, assets will be sold, and distributions made to creditors where possible, before the affairs of the company are wound up ahead of being dissolved.
 The main difference is that directors will have less control throughout the process.

 The same rules apply as discussed in the section on CVLs, above.

-Although the petitioning creditor initially pays these costs, they will aim to recover the costs when the company’s assets/debts are realised:
+Although the petitioning creditor initially pays these costs, they will aim to recover them when the company’s assets/debts are realised:

 An MVL is initiated by 75% or more of the company’s shareholders passing a winding-up resolution and appointing a liquidator.
-Once appointed, the duties of a liquidator are much the same as for insolvent liquidations, with the two significant differences being:
+Once appointed, the duties of a liquidator are much the same as for insolvent liquidations.
+There are, however, two significant differences:

 1) No investigation

 2) That once all creditors have been paid, remaining funds can then be distributed to shareholders of the company.